Expat Checklist for Settling into a New Country: 7 Essential Steps

 2. Open a Local Bank Account

-A local bank account makes everything smoother—from paying rent and utilities to shopping online or receiving your salary.
+A local bank account makes everything smoother.
+From paying rent and utilities to shopping online or receiving your salary.
+As part of your relocation checklist, opening a local bank account helps you manage everyday finances more easily.
 Most expats are eligible for local accounts, but requirements may vary.

 Make sure you bring essential documents: proof of address, passport, visa, and employment contract (if applicable).
 Some banks even allow you to start the process online before you arrive.